nus-cs2103-AY1920S2/duke/docs/README.md

 # User Guide

-This guide teaches you how to get Jerry to work for you.
+This guide explains how to torture Jerry by getting him to work for you.

-## Start
+## View

-You may start the application in GUI-mode or CLI-mode.
+You may use the application in GUI-mode or CLI-mode.

 +  ### Graphic User Interface
 There are two ways to start the application in GUI-mode:
 1. Double click on the JAR file
 2. Enter `./gradlew run --args="gui"` in the `duke` root folder.

 +  ### Command Line Interface
 Enter `./gradlew run` in the `duke` root folder.